Abdallah-Nazzal/MealRecommendationSystem/README.md

 Data:

- All data is stored on a Google Drive at Data Link On Drive.
+ All data is stored on a Google Drive at https://drive.google.com/drive/u/0/folders/1a3Nxrxf2UAoDdS2YfncKP8l6my8VsVrq?fbclid=IwAR0PwKXS2MErS5VnRT2D73mQFyVIGhQ95JpcmarSVFSdjtjsFQJ6CaPkW3Q.
 The dataset consists of almost 30,000 meals with almost 11,000 ingredients as features.
 Through feature-engineering, we’ve edited on the data so that it has the total-cook-time, the user rating and the user ID added as new features, beside the ingredients.
 This new version of data is meant to be our training dataset.

-Note:You can find the full documentation of our project here: Project Documentation
+Note:You can find the full documentation of our project here: https://docs.google.com/document/d/1SsGdFLBqSfiDEL2W8foLKzHVjvzubgSahNRj6R_TrY4/edit?fbclid=IwAR0AS3tG8_gqlgKiBIEuDJ9O59wxWA7XbsTfUJAPiUwWHpkytG9wsmosoJE#